ericrallen/developer-instagram-feed-wp/readme.txt

 == Frequently Asked Questions ==

+This plugin has not yet been tested with a multi-site installation.

 == Changelog ==

+= 0.0.3 =
+* Updated some logic and added better readme and screenshots.

 = 0.0.2 =
 * Updated `DIF_get_user_images()` function to format Instagram informaiton in a more easily accessible format.